Spending the Day in Downtown Lansing is Educational and Fun

 Blue Owl Coffee Co (Reo Town) Ready for a good time?
 They are so much fun, have weekly community engaging events, rotating art exhibits, and the best part – great coffee!
 1149 S Washington Ave, Lansing, MI 48910

-Grand Traverse Pie Company Dare I say this is my favorite way of ordering?
+Grand Traverse Pie Company Their ordering process is the best!
 Here’s why – it’s a walk through ordering system.
-I can roll my double wide stroller through, grab or order what we need, and roll right back out.
-With lots of seating inside and out it’s the perfect mom-shop.
+I can roll my double-wide stroller through, grab or order what we need, and roll right back out.
+With lots of seating inside and out it’s the perfect “mom-stop.”
 200 S Washington Square, Lansing, MI 48933

-The Crafted Bean These guys are a lot of fun.
+Reputation Beverage These place is a lot of fun.
 Have you tried butter coffee?
-Let me know what you think!?
+Let me know what you think?
+Plus, they serve yummy kombucha here!
 800 E Michigan Ave, Lansing, MI 48912

 Where to Find Good Food in Downtown Lansing – with Kids